 of our local synagogues and Jewish agencies and organizations.
 Hours are

-JMAC remains free to attend, thanks to the support of our major sponsors, listed below.
+JMAC remains free to attend, thanks to the support of our sponsors.

 You don't have to be Jewish to thoroughly enjoy

 the Syracuse Jewish Music & Cultural Festival!